alissaadams/CollectiveActionProblemSimulation/README.md

 #### Part 3

 Our second mechanism is through our relationships variable.
 We decided to implement something like a peace treaty to improve relationship values to incentivize cooperation.
-We set them to range between -0.5 and 0.2 to represent that some nations have somewhat positive relations while others have somewhat negative ones.
+We set them to range between -1 and 1, with 1 being a purely positive and -1 being purely negative.
+In our simulation each nation will have a mixed relationship with every other nation, ranging from -0.5 and 0.2 to represent that some nations have somewhat positive relations while others have somewhat negative ones.
 The output should be most if not all cooperating.

 #### Part 4

 In our final part we introduce our last mechanism representing a global organization providing incentives to cooperate through things like economic advantages(financial assistance or trade), security assurances, etc. This is a value that adds to our utility function to influence players to cooperate, which is what will be seen once the simulation is run.

-Parts 2-3 show that with the proper mechanisms, we can reach a globally optimal Nash, where no nations defect!
+Parts 2-4 show that with the proper mechanisms, we can reach a globally optimal Nash, where no nations defect!

 Simulation V1 represents an older, simpler model which achieves the same results.
 However, simulation V1 does not use our new utility functions.